 The doors leading out into the city from the gate room opened and Carson, Teyla, Ford and the strawberry blond Genii woman that had been part of the invasion force ran in.
 Sheppard nodded and moved his hands across the console in front of him, keying in the sequences that would allow the shield to rise as the lightening powered it.

 The background hum of the city deepened and it was startling.
-She barely noticed the sound anymore, but the change was such a difference that she had to pay attention.
+She barely noticed the sound anymore, but the change was such a difference that she had to pay attention to.
 Harsher, more discordant and full of fits and starts, the sound rose and rose, higher and higher.
-Elizabeth could feel the seconds leading to the two minute mark racing past as she stared out the window at the rain striking the balcony.
+Elizabeth could feel the seconds leading to the two-minute mark racing past as she stared out the window at the rain striking the balcony.

 Sheppard was leaning against the console an urgent expression on his face, clearly trying to get Atlantis to raise the shield so they wouldn’t sink.
 Everyone in the room held their breathes as the sound of the city rose to a shriek and then there was silence.
 Elizabeth watched as a wave of golden light passed in front of the doors to the balcony and then it was followed by a wave of blackness.